Stone Worktops

 Request samples on our website of the chosen materials to assess colours, patterns, and textures for your worktop.

-Send us a plan of your kitchen to obtain a quote that include the cost of materials, fabrication, delivery, and installation.
+Send us a plan of your kitchen to obtain a quote that includes the cost of materials, fabrication, delivery, and installation.

 Measurements and Templating